-Solo work includes numerous performances of major harp concerti, including Ginastera Harp Concerto, Mozart Flute and Harp Concerto, Mozetich El Dorado, Debussy Danses sacree et Profane and Ravel Introduction and Allegro with groups such as Kantanti Ensemble; Symphonia Academica; Berkeley Ensemble; Dulwich Symphony Orchestra; Oare String Orchestra; Barnet Symphony Orchestra; and St Johns Chamber Players for the Norden Farm Concert Series, Maidenhead.
+She has made numerous performances of major harp concerti, including Ginastera Harp Concerto, Mozart Flute and Harp Concerto, Mozetich El Dorado, Debussy Danses sacree et Profane and Ravel Introduction and Allegro with groups such as Kantanti Ensemble; Symphonia Academica; Berkeley Ensemble; Dulwich Symphony Orchestra; Oare String Orchestra; Barnet Symphony Orchestra; and the Norden Farm Concert Series, Maidenhead.

-In December 2012, she performed center stage at Glyndebourne the premier of Russell Hepplewhite’s song cycle It Was Born of The Stars for harp and children’s choir with the youth opera and in November 2013, Into The Harbour: Carry Me Home, an arrangement of Britten’s operas by Lee Reynolds for the Britten centenary.
-She has performed recitals as part of the 2011 New London Orchestra Young concert artists’ platform and also at St Martin in the Fields with Ronald Corp and Apsara, performing works for harp and voices, and harp solo.
+In December 2012, she performed centre stage at Glyndebourne the premier of Russell Hepplewhite’s song cycle It Was Born of The Stars for harp and children’s choir with the youth opera and in November 2013, Into The Harbour: Carry Me Home, an arrangement of Britten’s operas by Lee Reynolds for the Britten centenary.

-Elizabeth enjoys teaching and outreach work: she is the harp teacher at Hill House International Prep School and Queens College, Harley Street and participates in many educational projects in schools and children’s concerts with The LPO Education department.
-She also plays in residential homes and hospitals, such as Great Ormond Street Hospital.
+Elizabeth enjoys teaching and outreach work: she has been the harp teacher at both Hill House International Prep School and Queens College, Harley Street, for many years, and has also taught at Sevenoaks School and St Dunstan's, Forest Hill.
+She has participated in many education projects with The LPO Education department and also plays in residential homes and hospitals, such as Great Ormond Street Hospital.

-Elizabeth studied for her Masters in Performance at Trinity College of Music, where she was awarded a Leverhulme Scholarship, having previously graduated in music from Royal Holloway, University of London.
+Elizabeth studied for her Masters in Performance at Trinity College of Music, London, where she was awarded a Leverhulme Scholarship, having previously graduated with a Batchelor of Music from Royal Holloway, University of London.
 At Trinity, she studied with Gabriella Dall’Olio and former teachers include Janice Beven and Karen Vaughan.
 She has also received tuition from Letizia Belmondo, Sylvain Blassel, Fabrice Pierre and Rachel Masters.